swapnanil1/sysopt-docs/[01] OS/[02] ubuntu-minimal-timeshift.md

 ### 6.5.
 Install Core System & Graphical Environment

 This is the main software installation.
-We'll install a kernel, bootloader, networking, audio, a full Sway graphical environment, and common applications.
+We'll install a kernel, bootloader, networking, audio, a full KDE graphical environment, and common applications.

 1.  **Pre-accept Microsoft fonts license** to prevent the installation from pausing:
     ```bash